khamiltonuk/KristianKreativeKode/_posts/infinite-circle-ripple.md

 ### Growing the rings

 We now have, rings being drawn at specific sizes each second, but we want the rings to gradually grow in size as time passes.
-Therefore we will create an `update()` function which will increase radius by 1 each time the it is called.
+Therefore we will create an `update()` function which will increase the radius by 1 each time the it is called.

 ![ripple effect animation](/ripple-end.gif)